USD ($)

 For a deeper understanding of networking hardware, including cables, routers, and switches, consider exploring our online networking courses.

-Network cables are physical connections used to transmit data within networks.
-They are typically made from metal or glass.
-They are essential for connecting devices and allowing communication in both local and wide area networks.
+A Network cable is a physical connection used to transmit data within networks.
+It is generally made up of glass or metals, and is very essential for connecting computer devices and allowing communication in both local and wide area networks.

 Online CCNA Training CourseStart your career in networking with CCNA certification training.Explore course